 Recommendation: SOC 2 Type II

 US enterprise security reviews almost always request SOC 2 Type II.
-ISO 27001 is seen as a bonus but rarely a requirement.
+ISO 27001 is a bonus but rarely a requirement.

 Scenario